Chapter 12: The Interrogation

 “I had the wall.
 I had Rook.
 I had work.”
 He didn’t look away.
 “I wasn’t looking for anyone.
 I wasn’t avoiding anyone.
 I just — didn’t need it.”

 His jaw shifted.
 Barely.
 The micro-adjustment of a man whose mouth had almost opened for something else — something older than Laura, older than the marriage, sitting further back in the architecture.
 She filed it.
-Whatever was behind that flinch, she’d get there.
+Whatever was behind that shift, she’d get there.

 “That concerns me.”